· 7 min read

 Every cancer treatment you have access to today was once in a clinical trial:

-Targeted therapies (imatinib for CML, trastuzumab for breast cancer): Trials 1990s-2000s
+- Targeted therapies (imatinib for CML, trastuzumab for breast cancer): Trials 1990s to 2000s

-FOLFIRINOX for pancreatic cancer: Trial 2010 → Standard option
+- FOLFIRINOX for pancreatic cancer: Trial 2010, now a standard option

-Checkpoint inhibitors for melanoma: Trials 2011-2014 → Revolutionized treatment
+- Checkpoint inhibitors for melanoma: Trials 2011 to 2014, revolutionized treatment

 Patients who participated in these trials often had better outcomes than those receiving standard care at the time.